seadowg/windsock-android/README.md

 [![Build Status](https://secure.travis-ci.org/robolectric/deckard.png?branch=master)](http://travis-ci.org/robolectric/deckard)

-Deckard is the simplest possible Android project that uses Robolectric for testing and Maven to build.
+Deckard is the simplest possible Android project that uses Robolectric for testing and Gradle to build.
 It has one Activity (with an empty layout), and a Robolectric test that creates that Activity.

-Deckard also imports seamlessly into IntelliJ, due to IntelliJ's support for Maven.
-Just import the pom.xml.
+Deckard also imports seamlessly into IntelliJ, due to IntelliJ's support for gradle.
+Just import the build.gradle.

 ## Setup